Canadian Stunner Danielle Knudson Poses Seductively On Beach While Clad In A Black Bikini

 “Beautiful breathtaking stunning,” another one of Knudson’s fan’s wrote.

 This summer, Knudson has been no stranger to flaunting her amazing figure in a number of sexy bikinis, making for a “hot girl summer.”
 Just last month, The Inquisitr shared that Knudson struck a sexy pose shortly after she walked the runway at Miami Swim Week.
-In the sultry shot, the blonde-haired beauty showed off her killer figure in the shot as she struck a post with the ocean at her back.
+In the sultry shot, the blond-haired beauty showed off her killer figure in the shot as she struck a post with the ocean at her back.
 The model posted one hand on her cheek and the other behind her head while staring into the camera with a seductive look on her face.

-Danielle’s toned abs, legs, and arms were on full display in the hot new shot as she rocked a vibrant red bikini with a black-and-white pattern that resembles that of a bandana.
+Danielle’s toned abs, legs, and arms were on full display in the hot new shot as she rocked a vibrant red bikini with a black-and-white pattern that resembled that of a bandana.
 That particular post earned her a ton of attention with over 6,000 likes in addition to 90-plus comments.

 Fans can stay up-to-date with all of Danielle’s stunning photos on Instagram.